sciserver/giverny/README.md

     mark *Turbulence (ceph)* in *Data volumes*, and then click on *Create*.
 4.)
 Click on the container you just created to start using *giverny* with Python and JupyterLab.
 ```

-SciServer containers have `giverny`, and all dependent libraries, pre-installed.

 Please go to [SciServer](https://sciserver.org/) for more information on SciServer as well as the help on SciServer.